zuozhenggh/learning-library/solutions-library/ebs-move-improve/teardownLL/teardownLL.md

     ![](./images/latestActivity.png " ")

     Once the environemnt has been destroyed, it will no longer appear on the Cloud Manager Environements page.

+    You can repeat this step for all other EBS environments you wish to delete.

 ## Acknowledgements